kongmunist/mywebsite/pages/blog/replacingtiming.md

-title: Replacing Timing
+title: "Replacing Timing.app"
 date: 2022-01-09
 label: blog
 tags: [quantifiedself, applescript, python]
-snippet: I promise I'm not trying to be more productive
+snippet: Doing self-logging

 I have been working on replacing a piece of software I use on a weekly basis.
 The Mac app [Timing](https://timingapp.com/) is a computer context tracker, which is to say it logs what windows have been open as long as you're using it.
 It even offers you a beautiful interface to interact with your data through.